JcDenton86/cordova-plugin-jc-googledrive/README.md

 That's it!
 You are ready to use the plugin.

-## Use from Javascript
+## Usage (Javascript)

 If you are using jQuery, AngularJS, WinJS or any Promise/A library, promise style is supported.

-Use something like:
+#### downloadFile

+The `downloadFile` function follows the proper authentication procedure.
+If the user allows the app to access Google Drive, this method will download the file requested (fileId) and will save it to the path you indicated (toLocalDest).

     var toLocalDest = "path/to/local/destination/";
     var fileid = "GoogleDrive_FileID";
+    window.plugins.gdrive.downloadFile(toLocalDest, fileid,
-    window.plugins.gdrive.downloadFile(toLocalDest, fileid, function (response) {
+    	function (response) {
         //simple response message with the status
-    });
+        },
+        function (error){
+        	console.log(error);
+        }
+    );

+#### uploadFile

+The `uploadFile` function will upload a file selected from a given local path (fpath) to the root folder of user's drive.

 	var fpath = "path/to/local/file.ext";
     window.plugins.gdrive.uploadFile(fpath,function (response) {
         //simple response message with the status
-    });
+        },
+        function (error){
+        	console.log(error);
+        }
+    );

+#### fileList

+The `fileList` function shows a list of files, created or uploaded by the application and have not been trashed.
+Selecting a file, you can have access to the drive fileId and in the created date (only on Android).

 	window.plugins.gdrive.fileList(function(res){
         //the files are under res.flist;
         console.log(res);
-    },function(err){console.log(err);});

-Javascript Methods currently supported:

-#### downloadFile

-Downloads previously uploaded file on user's Google Drive

-#### uploadFile

-Uploads to user's Google Drive a local copy of a file

-#### fileList

-fetch all the files created/uploaded by the app (which have not been trashed)
+    	},
+    	function(err){
+    		console.log(err);
+    	}
+    );

 ## Contribution
 This plugin is under heavy development and it has been created as a requirement on a personal mobile project.
 However, you are more than welcome to provide features and help with the development.